Legendary Children

-"Legendary Children (All of Them Queer)" is a song by former Frankie Goes to Hollywood singer Holly Johnson, which was released in 1994 by Club Tools as a non-album single.
+"Legendary Children (All of Them Queer)" is a song by former Frankie Goes to Hollywood singer Holly Johnson, released in 1994 by Club Tools as a non-album single.
 The song was written by Holly Johnson (lyrics and music) and Nick Bagnall (music).
 It peaked at No. 85 on the UK Singles Chart.
 A re-recording of "Legendary Children" was later included on Johnson's third studio album Soulstream, released in 1999.

 Background

 "Legendary Children" was Johnson's first release of new material since 1991 and his first since discovering he was HIV-positive that year, which triggered a temporary withdrawal from music.
 Johnson then began writing songs with bassist Nick Bagnall, including "Legendary Children", which Johnson recorded and released as a gift to those who had supported his career over the previous ten years, particularly the gay community.

 Speaking to Vox in 1994, Johnson spoke of the song's release on the small German label Club Tools: "I didn't particularly feel like walking into a major label with this song, knowing how conservative they can be.
 I feel at the moment I need to have full control over my work.
 So I've licensed it to the German label that distributed The Symbol's record "The Most Beautiful Girl in the World", as I figured they did alright with that one."